Are Solar Panels Worth It? 15 Pros & Cons of Solar Energy

 If you want to go off-grid entirely, you need to invest in solar batteries to store your excess energy so that you still have power when your solar panels aren't generating electricity.

-However, with future solar technology improvements, storage prices will reduce over time.
 In the meantime, you can always opt for a net metering solution and still benefit from all the advantages.

-Installing Solar Panels Requires A Competent Tradesman
+Requires A Competent Tradesman for Installation

 Although it is possible to install a solar panel system yourself, it is a job that's probably beyond the scope of most DIYers.
-Therefore, most of us will need to find a competent local tradesman to do our solar panel installation.

 Some of the best solar companies are booked up months in advance.
 However, don't be tempted to choose an unqualified installer just because they can get the job done quicker.